Poudingue/Asteroids/README.md

 Features :
 - Support for a huge number of asteroids at the same time, thanks to smart optimisation in the calculation of collisions
+- Very satisfying and devastating death
+- Same for teleportation
 - Better explosions, better fire, better screenshake, better time dilation, better flashes
 - Only infinitespace with mouse control available now